The HubSpot Objects currently supported by Sidekick are Contacts, Companies, Deals and Meetings.

 If you turn off a workflow, Sidekick will stop executing the associated automation until you turn it back on.

-Yes, by clicking the “Details” button next to any workflow, you can view the timeline of when the workflow was last executed.
+Yes, by clicking the Details button next to any workflow, you can view the timeline of when the workflow was last run.

-Yes, for recurring workflows, you can set the exact day and time for the workflow to trigger and send the message (e.g., every Friday at 5 PM).
+Yes, for recurring workflows, you can set the exact day and time for the workflow to trigger and send the message (e.g., weekly on Friday at 5 PM).

 Sidekick can send messages to specific public Channels, Deal Channels, Object Owners, or as a Direct Message to users that have been mapped on Sidekick.